josephbeuysmum/Dertisch/README.md

 Developmental Roadmap
 ---------------------

-No official timescale exists for ongoing dev, but presently suggested developments are as follows:
+`Dertisch` is still in beta at version `0.2`.
+No official timescale exists for ongoing development, but present suggestions are as follows:

 -	work out which classes, structs, and protocols can be made internal and/or final, and make them internal and/or final;
 -   remove unused code;
+-	make utils functions native class extensions instead;
 -	allow multiple `DTHeadChefProtocol` instances to be associated with a single `DTWaiterProtocol` instance;
 -	make Head Chefs optional [at registration] so some screens can be entirely Waiter controlled;
 -	instigate Redux-style 'reducer' process for kitchen classes so they can become structs that overwrite themselves;
+-   investigate the possibility of entirely replacing `DTOrders` with specific protocols (akin to the way `DTWaiterProtocol` is subdivided into `DTWaiterProtocol`, `DTWaiterForCustomerProtocol`, `DTWaiterForTableCustomerProtocol`, and `DTWaiterForHeadChefProtocol` depending on context);
 -	move optional Sous Chefs and Ingredients into their own repos to minimise the footprint of the core framework;
--	make utils functions native class extensions instead;
 -	new `MetricsSousChef` for serving device-specific numeric constants;
 -	new `LanguageSousChef` for multi-lingual capabilities;
 -	new `FirebaseIngredient`;
--	create example boilerplate app;
--	replace `cleanUp()` functions with weak vars etc?;
+-	replace `cleanUp()` functions with weak vars etc;
--	force `DTCoreData` to take `dataModelName` at start up?;
+-	force `DTCoreData` to take `dataModelName` at start up;
--	remove `...Protocol` from protocol names?
+-	remove `...Protocol` from protocol names;
 -	reintroduce timeout stopwatch to `DTUrlSession`;
 -	complete list of MIME types in `DTUrlSession`;
+-	create example boilerplate app;
--   remove fatal errors
+-   remove fatal errors.

 -----------------------
 On the name "Dertisch"